Nuclear power in Pennsylvania: Active Power Plants

 There are currently four active nuclear power plants in Pennsylvania.
 The Peach Bottom Atomic Power Station was the second nuclear plant established in PA, established in 1966.
 It was composed of 3 units: two boiling water reactors, and one experimental helium-cooled, graphite-moderated reactor.
 The Limerick Generating Station also consisted of two boiling water reactors, and is owned by Exelon nuclear, the same company that runs Peach Bottom and is decommissioning Three Mile Island.
 The Beaver Valley Power Station is owned by FirstEnergy Nuclear Operating Co and consists of two Westinghouse pressurized water reactors.
 Susquehanna Steam Electric Station is owned by Talen energy and has two General Electric boiling water reactors.

 Non-Active Power Plants

 There are currently five inactive reactors in the state of Pennsylvania.
 The Bell Bend Nuclear Power Plant was planned to have been built along the Susquehanna River.
 It was planned to have a European Pressurized Reactor, but the license application was withdrawn in 2016.
 The Saxton Nuclear Generating Station was built in Bedford County Pennsylvania, and it was closed on November 7, 2005.
 The Shippingport Atomic Power Station is located along the Ohio River in Beaver County, and it closed down on October 1, 1982.
 The Three Mile Island Nuclear Generating Station is located in Londonderry Township along the Susquehanna River.
 The Nuclear Generating Station suffered from a partial meltdown on March 28, 1979.
 Three Mile Island was closed on June 20, 2017.
-Westinghouse Atom Smasher is located in Forest Hills County, and it went dormant in 1958.
+Westinghouse Atom Smasher is located in Forest Hills in Allegheny County, and it went dormant in 1958.